-When going on the all road that leads past a few houses, do not turn anywhere.
+When going on the road that leads past a few houses, do not turn anywhere.
 The road curves right, and you should follow it.
 You will see some houses; the path will lead a bit left past the last one into a banana plantation.
-To be polite, you can always ask the locals there for the path to Santa Cruz, not only you will get the right directions, but you will also show that you want their acknowledgement to enter the area.
-We had no trouble with them, thay happily showed us the way and we were off.
+To be polite, you can always ask the locals there for the path to Santa Cruz, not only you will get the right directions, but you will also show that you want their acknowledgment to enter the area.
+We had no trouble with them, they happily showed us the way and we were off.

 The route starts with a steep part, but later it gets easier.
 You will be walking on a clear path and there will be some farms and fincas close to you.